markusvoelter/ProgrammingBasics/doc/chapter03_types/index.md

 Finally, what is the type of `speed`?
 It is reported to be `number[5.0000|5.000]{inf}`.
 That looks strange, it is the type of all numbers between `5.000` and `5.000`, with an infinite number of decimal points.
-The reason is that this particular type system reports a type with infinite precision (i.e., a real number) whenever a division is involved.
+The reason is in this language, a division always leads to a type with infinite precision (i.e., a real number).

+Before we move on, we should probably define the term _type system_: it refers to the set of rules that govern type correctness of a program.
+For example, the fact that any division results in an infinite-precision number is a rule that is part of the type system of this particular language.
+Similarly, the fact that numbers "adjust" their ranges according to the operator used, is part of the type system.
+The type system is also responsible for reporting errors if users do things that is not allowed by these rules, for example, trying to add a number and a Boolean (we will cover this in the next paragraph).
+The type system is also responsible for _inferring_ types, which means that the type of a program node is computed from the type of one or more other program nodes automatically.
+For example, the type of the `val` is inferred from the type of the expression on the right side of the `=` in the `val`.

-So what have we done here?
-Our program never explicitly mentioned anything about types, but the underlying analyser has computed types for us, and we can use those types to help us understand the program.
-More useful, however, is to use types as constraints.
+In the example so far, we have _only_ used type inference: our program never explicitly mentioned anything about types, but the underlying analyser has computed types for us, and we can use those types to help us understand the program.
+Let's move on now to using types as constraints.

 ### Types as Constraints